nystudio107/craft/README.md

 In addition to setting up a new Craft 3 CMS project, this project sets up:

 * [Craft 3 Multi-Environment](https://github.com/nystudio107/craft3-multi-environment) as described in the [Multi-Environment Config for Craft CMS](https://nystudio107.com/blog/multi-environment-config-for-craft-cms) article
-* [Craft-Scripts](https://github.com/nystudio107/craft-scripts) as described in the [Database & Asset Syncing Between Environments in Craft CMS](https://nystudio107.com/blog/database-asset-syncing-between-environments-in-craft-cms) & [Mitigating Disaster via Website Backups](https://nystudio107.com/blog/mitigating-disaster-via-website-backups) articles
+* [Craft-Scripts](https://github.com/nystudio107/craft-scripts) as described in the [Database & Asset Syncing Between Environments in Craft CMS](https://nystudio107.com/blog/database-asset-syncing-between-environments-in-craft-cms), [Mitigating Disaster via Website Backups](https://nystudio107.com/blog/mitigating-disaster-via-website-backups) & [Hardening Craft CMS Permissions](https://nystudio107.com/blog/hardening-craft-cms-permissions) articles

 ...and sets up some other base scaffolding as described to the following articles: